Dharitap9803/Travelanza/README.md

 - 🔍 User-friendly search and navigation to find the perfect getaway.
 - 🧳 Booking options for **flights**, **hotels**, **trains**, **cabs**, and more — all in one place.
 - 💬 Engage with the travel community by sharing your experiences and reading others' stories.
-- 📸 *[Optional]* Include screenshots or a live demo link to showcase the website’s UI.

 ---